destinygg/website/README.md

 The table "[prefix_]scheduled_tasks" will show when specific tasks have been run.

-If you don't run this, you will get no data in the site.
+If you don't run this, you will get empty UI and limited functionality in the site.